Diary of John William Cardwell Wyett, 1942 - Part 2

 conference at 3 Corps.
 Place fairly bristled

-with brigadiers and General.
+with brigadiers and Generals.
 Saw Chang Duke

 in Malaya.
-Freeman & Russell want off
+Freeman & Russell went off

 to Wavell's H.Q. earlier.